Introduction

 Solution with T3 Monitoring:

-- Time savings through automation: 85%
+- Time saved through automation: 85%

-- Reduction of overlooked updates: 100%
+- Reduction in overlooked updates: 100%

-- Improvement of security compliance: 95%
+- Improvement in security compliance: 95%

 - Client satisfaction: 90%